 Issues arising in C as a result of text-based inclusion of files are thus completely prevented in SPARK (and Ada) thanks to semantic import of units.
-Note that the C++ committee identified this weakness some time ago and has approved (http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/n4720.pdf) the addition of modules to C++20, which provide a mechanism for semantic import of units.
+Note that the C++ committee identified this weakness some time ago and has approved the addition of modules to C++20, which provide a mechanism for semantic import of units.

-1.2 Hardening Link-Time Checking
+2.2 Hardening Link-Time Checking